George Jackson (song): George Jackson

-The Chicago born George Jackson was convicted of armed robbery in 1961, and was punished with an indeterminate sentence in the San Quentin State Prison.
+The Chicago-born George Jackson was convicted of armed robbery in 1961, and was punished with an indeterminate sentence in the San Quentin State Prison.
 It was in San Quentin that George Jackson found radical politics, and began his journey as a Black activist.
 Jackson, along with other politicized black inmates, began the Black Guerilla Family, and became involved with the Black Panthers after being transferred to Soledad Prison in 1969.
 Soledad's existing racial tension, as well as Jackson's increased criticism of the US prison system, caused problems for Jackson with white inmates and guards.
 In 1970, he was charged, along with two other Soledad Brothers, with the murder of prison guard John Vincent Mills in the aftermath of a prison fight.
-Numerous parole hearings, denied appeals, culminated into an attempted prison escape, when George Jackson was killed in the prison yard by a guard from a watch tower.
+Numerous parole hearings, denied appeals, culminated in an attempted prison escape, when George Jackson was killed in the prison yard by a guard from a watch tower.
 Jackson and other prisoners took hostages during the attempt and five hostages were found dead in Jackson's cell after the incident.